Pieces of dark chocolate

 12. Farro or Wheat Berries

-Try this: Cook up a batch of farro or wheat berries in your instant pot and enjoy it as a cold salad with cut-up tomatoes, cucumbers, feta cheese, and white beans, suggests McDaniel.
+Try this: Cook up a batch of farro or wheat berries in your instant pot and enjoy it as a cold salad with sliced tomatoes, cucumbers, feta cheese, and white beans, suggests McDaniel.
 Or simply eat them like rice, toss with pasta sauce, or add to stir-fries and salads.

 The Takeaway